 Semiparametric Bayesian linear model with stochastic search variable selection

-MCMC sampling for semiparametric Bayesian linear regression with
+sblm_ssvs.RdMCMC sampling for semiparametric Bayesian linear regression with

 1) an unknown (nonparametric) transformation and 2) a sparsity prior on

 the (possibly high-dimensional) regression coefficients.
-Here, unlike sblm
+Here, unlike sblm,

 Gibbs sampling is used for the variable inclusion indicator variables

-, referred to as stochastic search variable selection (SSVS).
+gamma, referred to as stochastic search variable selection (SSVS).

-All remaining terms–including the transformation g
+All remaining terms–including the transformation g, the regression

-, and any predictive draws–are drawn directly from
+coefficients theta, and any predictive draws–are drawn directly from

 the joint posterior (predictive) distribution.